chris-fellows/cf-tenant-portal/README.md

 1) Track details of each property and the owner.
 2) Track issues raised by property owners.
 E.g. Property fault.
 3) Track communications with property owners and any associated documents.
-4) Track payments from property owners.
+4) Track payments from property owners for management fees etc.